- PDF doc

 This fact sheet covers information supervised legal practitioners need to complete their supervised legal practice.

-The Legal Profession Uniform Law1 requires that the first Australian practising certificate issued to a lawyer in Victoria must carry a supervision condition.
+The Legal Profession Uniform Law requires that the first Australian practising certificate issued to a lawyer in Victoria must carry a supervision condition.

-The supervision condition also applies if you are an interstate or international legal practitioner (including from New Zealand) and hold a Victorian practising certificate, however you may be eligible to apply for an exemption (see page 3 below).
+The supervision condition also applies if you are an interstate or international lawyer (including from New Zealand) and hold a Victorian practising certificate, however you may be eligible to apply for an exemption.

 The supervised legal practice condition does not apply to barristers or foreign lawyers that only practice foreign law in Victoria

-Your supervised legal practice commences from the date of your first practising certificate and runs for a minimum duration calculated as follows2:
+Your supervised legal practice commences from the date of your first practising certificate and runs for a minimum duration calculated as follows: